 The confusing thing is that some dogs can eat these without a problem, whilst some die after a single raisin.
-20 years later, we still don’t know why these things are toxic to dogs, and why only some dogs seem to be affected.
+20 years later, we still don’t know why these foods are toxic to dogs, and why only some dogs seem to be affected.
 It doesn’t seem to matter if the grapes are fresh, dried, cooked, raw, organic, or homegrown.

 Dogs have been poisoned by both seeded and seedless varieties, and by red and green grapes.
 Dried grapes used in cooking and baking have also been found to be poisonous, causing the same strange signs as grapes.